Abram A. Slutskin

 Abram A. Slutskin (1891–1950) was a Ukrainian scientist and professor who had a major role in shaping radio science in the Soviet Union.
 He was a pioneer in cavity magnetron development and the application of these devices in radio-location (radar) systems.

 Slutzkin, a native of Borisoglebsk, entered the Kharkov University (KU) in 1910.
-He received the Kandidat Nauk (Candidate of Science – approximately equivalent to the PhD degree) from the Physics-Mathematics Department in 1916, and remained there as a docent and researcher during the turbulent times of the Russian Revolution.
+He received the Candidate of Sciences (approximately equivalent to the PhD degree) from the Physics-Mathematics Department in 1916, and remained there as a docent and researcher during the turbulent times of the Russian Revolution.
 In 1921, prominent physicist Dmitry Rozhansky started a research department of physics at KU.
 Slutskin joined this activity as soon as it was formed.

 Rozhansky had a strong interest in high-frequency electromagnetic oscillations, and influenced Slutskin to begin research in this area.
 The earlier work on magnetrons by Albert Hull (American), August Žáček (Czech), and Erich Habann (German) was studied and improved, resulting in devices generating oscillations with wavelengths between 300 and 40 cm., (It is noted that Shteinberg was the supervisor of the research unit, and, by custom, his name was added as such.)
 During 1928-1930, Slutskin studied in Germany under Heinrich Barkhausen at the Dresden Technische Hochschule.
 While there, he published another important paper on magnetrons in Annalen der Physik, a highly respected and widely read German journal.

 In 1928-1929, the Ukrainian Physico-Technical Institute (UPTI) was established as a Soviet research organization in Kharkov.
 (The Institute was later renamed Kharkiv Institute of Physics and Technology, but the original name is used herein.)
 The primary staff, including Ivan V. Obreimov, the director, was transferred from the Leningrad Physico-Technical Institute (LPTI), but the UPTI shared many senior personnel with KU.
-Upon his return from Germany, Slutskin was awarded the D.Sc. degree from KU, elevating him to the rank of professor.
+Upon his return from Germany, Slutskin was awarded the Doctor of Sciences degree from KU, elevating him to the rank of professor.
 He was also added to the UPTI staff, heading a newly formed Laboratory of Electromagnetic Oscillations (LEMO).
 Here he continued with the development of magnetrons and other ultra-high-frequency (UHF) devices.
 At KU, his students included Aleksandr S. Usikov, Semion Y. Braude, and Ivan D. Truten, all of whom would later make major contributions in this field at the LIPT.